Skip to main content

 Mapping page elements in a collection

-For example, just how you'd use the meta-question about Text to retrieve the text value of an individual page element:
+For example, the same way you'd use the meta-question about Text to retrieve the text value of an individual page element:

 import { actorCalled } from '@serenity-js/core'